 Notes

-- Cream of Tartar is Key: Donโt skip this ingredient!
-Itโs what gives snickerdoodles their distinctive tang and reacts with the baking soda to leaven the cookies, contributing to their dense, chewy texture.
+- Cream of Tartar is Key: Don’t skip this ingredient!
+It’s what gives snickerdoodles their distinctive tang and reacts with the baking soda to give the cookies that classic texture.

-- Chill the Dough: Patience is a virtue when it comes to cookies.
-Chilling the dough for at least 30 minutes before baking allows the ingredients to meld, prevents spreading, and ensures a thicker, chewier cookie.
+- Chill the Dough: Chilling the dough for at least 30 minutes before baking allows the ingredients to meld, prevents spreading, and ensures a thicker, chewier cookie.

 - Browning the Butter: It is crucial that you carefully watch your butter as you brown it so it does not burn.
 Do not leave it unattended.